Cristalvaldez07/Cristalvaldez07/README.md

 </a>
 </p>
 <p align='left'>
-  I like to learn new things. </br>
-  I love what artificial intelligence does. </br>
-  I love art and nature.🌼 </br>
+  I'm just a girl who likes technology and is trying to learn new things.🌼

 </p>